The Klau PPK for Accurate Aerial Surveying without Ground Control Points (GCPS)

 Enabling your mapping data acquisition with accurate camera locations will reduce or eliminate the need for GCPs, saving on ground survey crew time and cost while increasing accuracy and reliability.

-Accurate UAV Mapping
+Accurate Aerial Mapping

 The KlauPPK software applies sophisticated yet simple data management and processing to geotag photos with precise PPK positions, in any coordinate system.